graph-walker/numerical_examples/README.md

 # numerical_examples
-Doing some computational physics for fun.
+Doing some computational physics related problems for fun.